 About us

 Bolara 60 – Bolara Šešanta in local dialect – is a c.
-250-year-old stone farmhouse nestled in inland Istria, in the north-west corner of Croatia.
+250-year-old stone farmhouse nestled in inland Istria, in the northwest corner of Croatia.

-We stumbled across this beautiful building and stunning location while visiting Istria in 2012.
+We came across this beautiful building and stunning location while visiting Istria in 2012.
 The original house and walled vegetable garden had been abandoned for 30 years and fallen into ruin, but its natural beauty remained, and we absolutely fell in love with it.

 Getting here is simple!
 Simply click here to view a helpful map and discover nearby airports, along with some valuable travel tips to ensure a smooth and easy journey.